 It would have been possible for Leo to come out as transgender sooner but to not have socially transitioned.
 That means he could have told us, his family, that he was transgender.
 We could have used one name and set of pronouns at home.
 Leo could have dressed how he wanted around us.
 And at school and around his friends, he could have kept using the name and pronouns and gender presentation everyone already knew him as.
 But it was Leo's choice, and that's not what he wanted.

 Some kids do choose it, and it's not an unusual thing to happen when they come out as transgender.
 Some children are ready to be out but not to everyone.
 Some are ready to be out only to family and very close friends.
 Your child might not be comfortable presenting their true identity in public at first or for a long while.
 It might be too scary.
 They may not be comfortable figuring out how to navigate school or sports or friends and all that entails.
 Transition looks different for every child and every family.

 Let your child lead the way regarding who to tell and when.

 This includes being back at school.
 You only have to tell your child's teacher if that's what your child wants.
 Your child might start the year using one name and set of pronouns.
 They may transition to another before the year is over.
 That's okay.
 Kids are more resilient than we think, and they go with the flow.
 Teachers are skilled at inclusion and ensure that every child feels safe and accepted in their class.
 There's a good chance that your child won't be the first transgender child they've had.
 Your child might not even be the only transgender child in their class.

-It feels scary to us to think about our children being out in school because we naturally want to protect them.
+It feels scary to think about our children being out in school because we naturally want to protect them.
 When they are out of our sight, we have to give over that protection to someone else.
-Your child’s teacher will work with you to ensure that they are welcomed and accepted no matter how your child presents at school.
+Your child's teacher will work with you to ensure they are welcomed and accepted no matter how your child presents at school.

 If you are looking for resources to help your child's teacher or the administration support your child in the best way possible, I have a post here that will help.